AustinCrouch296/ActiveDirectoryLab/README.md

 ## **Renaming the PC**
 Right-click on the Start Menu > select System.
-- Click the "Rename this PC" button.
+- Click the `Rename this PC` button.
 - Change the name of the device to "DC" for Domain Controller.
 - Choose the option to Restart now to apply the changes we have made so far.